Polymorphic vs Metamorphic Virus

 4. Methods for detecting these two viruses are different.
 In the case of polymorphic viruses, we need such methods: general description technology and input point algorithms.
 And in the case of Metamorphic Virus, you need to use the following methods: the use of emulators for tracking and geometric detection.

-This article made us realize that attackers find more and more methods to infect systems every day.
-In order to reduce the risks of infection and prevent threats, install an effective security program on your PC.
-Gridinsoft Anti-malware is a great choice.
+In order to reduce the risks of infection and prevent threats, install an effective antivirus tool on your PC.
+Our Anti-malware is a great choice.
 Do not neglect your safety.
 Gridinsoft Anti-Malware is proper and reliable protection that will be your best line of defense.

 By Stephanie Adlam